GlennsDms/Threat-Intel/README.md

 Pulls threat intelligence from OTX, AbuseIPDB, and URLhaus, correlates the IOCs, and writes an executive report using a local LLM.
 Also has a Streamlit dashboard if you prefer something visual.

-Built to understand how CTI actually works — where IOCs come from, how they get scored, and why most of them are useless without cross-source confirmation.
+Built to understand how CTI actually works, where IOCs come from, how they get scored, and why most of them are useless without cross-source confirmation.

 ## What it does

 Fetches from three sources:

-- **AlienVault OTX** — community threat pulses with IPs, domains, hashes, and URLs
+- **AlienVault OTX** - community threat pulses with IPs, domains, hashes, and URLs
-- **AbuseIPDB** — IPs reported for abuse, with confidence scores and report counts
+- **AbuseIPDB** - IPs reported for abuse, with confidence scores and report counts
-- **URLhaus** — recently observed malicious URLs
+- **URLhaus** - recently observed malicious URLs

 Deduplicates everything, scores each IOC by risk, flags the ones that show up in more than one source, and feeds the results to a local LLM to generate a report a security team lead can actually read.